sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/guides/tools/documents/README.md

 ## Overview

-The table view shows the following three columns by default:
+The table view shows the following columns by default:

 - *Title*: the document's title (or its filename if no better title was found)
 - *Words*: the number of individual words (tokens) found in the document (e.g. each occurrence of "the" is counted)